 The Allotted Exile of Israel in Egypt

-The “exile of Israel in Egypt” sounds peculiar as we have not read anywhere that Israel had been sent in Egypt for any reason other than the famine in the land of Kana’an.
+The “exile of Israel in Egypt” sounds peculiar as we have not read anywhere in the Scripture that Israel had been sent in Egypt for any reason other than the famine in the land of Kana’an.
 The Torah is virtually silent about the time Israel spent in Egypt.
-There is absence of any notes concerning the intended stay or exile of Israel in Egypt, which we do not meet with in Genesis and Exodus.
+There is absence of any notes concerning the intended stay or exile of Israel in Egypt in Genesis and Exodus.
 The Torah is silent, but not the prophets (See Jos 24:14, Eze 20:5-9, and Eze 20:33-36).

 There are two commonly accepted exiles of Israel: in Babylon and Rome.
 While much has been written about the Babylonian and the Roman exiles, there are two exiles about which we know very little: the Egyptian and the Arabian exiles.

 Although most commentators have already treated The Babylonian and Roman exiles exhaustively, we will suggest our understanding to the reader’s consideration, in the following, we will explain what the reader needs to know about why the exile of Israel in Egypt was allotted.

 In Time of Reckoning Ministry (TORM), we do not ask you to substitute our judgment for your own.
 All information provided hereafter is for education and edification only.